Fixed-k Tail Regression: New Evidence on Tax and Wealth Inequality from Forbes 400: Introduction

+Now, consider estimating the tail index of conditional distribution $F_{Y|X}$ given $X = x$ for some query point $x$.
+This problem is substantially more difficult than its unconditional counterpart since the tail index is in principle an unknown function of $X$.
+Given an independent sampling of $(Y,X)$, \citet{WangTsai2009} and \citet{WangLi2013} assume that the tail index conditional on $X=x$ takes the single index form $\exp(x^\intercal \theta_0)$ for some pseudo-true parameter $\theta_0$ and develop regression-type estimators for $\theta_0$. \citet{Gardes2008} and \citet{Gardes2012} develop nonparametric kernel-based estimators for the conditional tail index by using the observations with $X_i$ within a local neighborhood of the query point $x$.
+Recently, \citet{LiLengYou2022} develop a semiparametric estimator of the tail index, which unifies these two types of estimators.

+In summary, the existing estimation methods in the above-mentioned papers all rely on the so-called increasing-$k$ asymptotics, where $k \to \infty$ and $k/n \to 0$ as $n \rightarrow \infty$.
+These two conditions on $k$ indicate a delicate balance in controlling the bias and the variance.
+In practice, $k$ is considered as a tuning parameter, whose optimal choice is of the order $O(n^{-\kappa})$ for some $\kappa \in (0,1/2)$ \citep[e.g.,][]{Hall1982}.
+In contrast, our context involves a fixed $k$ at 400 while $n$ is gigantic (over a hundred million).
+This key difference motivates us to adopt the fixed-$k$ asymptotic framework, which is proposed by \citet{MuellerWang2017} and further studied by \citet{sasaki2020testing,SasakiWang2022}.
+In a broad sense, such asymptotic framework with a fixed tuning parameter has been explored in other fields of econometrics \citep[e.g.,][]{KieferVogelsang2005, CattaneoCrumpJansson2014, Bollerslev2021}.

+Consistent estimation of the tail index is out of the question when $k$ is fixed, and hence all these papers on the fixed-$k$ approaches \citep{MuellerWang2017,sasaki2020testing,SasakiWang2022} focus on asymptotic inference without estimation.
+We sidestep this issue by exploiting the time-series variation in $t=1,\dots,T$ with $T \rightarrow \infty$ so that the tail index can still be consistently estimated.
+Of course, our method requires additional data set beyond a cross-sectional sample of $(Y,X)$.
+Specifically, we observe extremal order statistics $\set{Y_{(i)t}}_{i=1}^k$ for each time $t$, and $X_t$ is a time series that is common across all $i$ for each $t$.
+Our proposed method is motivated by this peculiar sampling process, but is not limited to it.
+We discuss potential extensions to study firm size, birthweight, medical insurance claim, and earnings risk in the concluding remarks.

+Finally, also related is the literature about tail features with panel or repeated cross-sectional data sets, which contains relatively few econometric methods. \citet{HillShneyerov2013} propose a tail index estimator for an unbalanced panel for first-price auction data. \citet{KellyJiang2014} apply Hill's estimator to study the tail heaviness of cross-sectional stock returns in each month. \citet{SasakiWang2022} propose confidence intervals for the conditional extreme quantiles of $Y_{it}$ given $X_{it}$ in panel or repeated cross-sectional data sets. \citet{Sarpietro2022} extend Hill's estimator and study conditional earnings risks.
+None of these papers consider modeling the tail index as a function of covariates and hence their proposed methods cannot be directly applied to our context.

-\paragraph{Organization} The econometric method and theory are presented in Sections \ref{sec:method} and \ref{sec:theory}.
+\paragraph{Organization} We present the econometric method and theory in Section \ref{sec:fixedk}.
 This is followed by a data description and an empirical analysis in Sections \ref{sec:data} and \ref{sec:results}, respectively.
 Section \ref{sec:model} contains a macroeconomic model, and Section \ref{sec:summary} concludes.
 Mathematical proofs, additional theoretical and estimation results as well as simulations are presented in the Appendix.